 Distributable profit for the year was \$56.6 million, an increase of 12.2 per cent on the distributable profit last year.
-Distributable profit for the year ended 30 June 2011 excludes the unrealised net gain of \$25.3 million on the revaluations of the fair value of the portfolio at 30 June 2011, but includes a capital distribution of \$0.4 million on the sale of one of the Trust's industrial properties (see revaluations section in "Our property portfolio").
+Distributable profit for the year ended 30 June 2011 excludes the unrealised net gain of \$25.3 million on the revaluations of the fair value of the portfolio at 30 June 2011, but includes a capital distribution of \$0.4 million on the sale of one of the Trust's industrial properties.